briggsprashar/nhanes_inferential_2021_23/README.md

 Location in .ipynb file: `In [25]:`

 > Is there a difference in the mean sedentary behavior time between those who are married and those who are not married??

+`YES - Married people are associated with less sedentary behavior time` (in the sample data)

 Variables explored:
 - `DMDMARTZ` (Marital Status)